MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-311.md

     {
     ```

-5. Dentro de **GazeInput** de classe, adicione as seguintes variáveis:
+5. Dentro da classe **GazeInput** , adicione as seguintes variáveis:

     ```csharp
         [Tooltip("Used to compare whether an object is to be interacted with.")]